Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

-Here we focus on an alternative linear coupling mechanism to the odd-parity FE mode which was proposed using symmetry arguments in the presence of spin-orbit coupling (SOC)~\cite{Fu2015,Kanasugi2019,Kozii2019} or in multi-band systems~\cite{Volkov2020}.
+Here we focus on an alternative linear coupling mechanism to the FE mode which was proposed using symmetry arguments in the presence of spin-orbit coupling (SOC)~\cite{Fu2015,Kanasugi2019,Kozii2019} or in multi-band systems~\cite{Volkov2020}.
 These theories are semi-phenomenological in that they do not completely determine the momentum dependence of the coupling nor its magnitude.
 We present a minimal microscopic model for the linear coupling to a polar transverse mode in a system with SOC and derive the corresponding Rashba-like electron-phonon coupling Hamiltonian.

-At first sight one may expect the electron-phonon interaction to scale with $\lambda_{SO}$, the atomic spin-orbit parameter as found in some tight-binding models of Rashba splitting at surfaces.\cite{Petersen2000} We will show that this is not the case but rather the coupling scales with ${\partial t}/{\partial u}$, a conventional electron-phonon matrix element involving the derivative of a hopping matrix element with respect to the atom separation to be defined more precisely below.

-With the aid of DFT frozen-phonon computations we estimate the bare Rashba-like coupling for the model system of doped STO and find it to be substantial.
+We show that unlike what is found in models of Rashba splitting at surfaces~\cite{Petersen2000,Khalsa2013,Zhong2013}, the interaction does not scale with the atomic spin-orbit parameter $\lambda_{SO}$, but rather with a conventional electron-phonon matrix element.
+With the aid of density functional theory (DFT) frozen-phonon computations we estimate the bare Rashba-like coupling for doped STO and find it to be substantial.
 Projecting the interaction into the Cooper channel, we study the pairing weak-coupling solutions for both even and odd-parity channels.
-Using the ab-initio results for the bare coupling allows us to obtain an estimate for the BCS coupling $\lambda$ of the leading singlet channel in STO.
-Although the coupling is not strong, it can provide the right order of magnitude of $T_c$ in the presence of inhomogeneities.
+Using the \emph{ab initio} results for the bare Rashba coupling allows us to obtain an estimate for the BCS coupling $\lambda$ of the leading singlet channel in STO.
+The coupling explains bulk superconductivity observed at relatively high density.
+In the very dilute regime, where the Meissner effect is absent, it can provide the right order of magnitude of the pairing temperature in the presence of inhomogeneities.